-$P{NCw3\,iTU}$ is the probability that an individual selected for the top-up sample responded in Wave 3 and $P{NCw3w4\,TU\,i}$ is the probability that a top-up sample member that responded in Wave 3 also responded in Wave 4.
+$p{NCw3iTU}$ is the probability that an individual selected for the top-up sample responded in Wave 3 and $p{NCw3wkTUi}$ is the probability that a top-up sample member that responded in Wave 3 also responded in Wave k.

-In both Wave 3 and Wave 4, the top-up weights are then trimmed to the 1st and 99th percentile of the weights.
-The scaled Wave 3 weight $w3_nc_pweight_s$, and the Wave 4 weight $w4_nc_pweight_s$ are then also rescaled to the NIDS Wave 5 population minus deaths and emigration.
+In Wave 3, 4 and 5 the top-up weights are then trimmed to the 1st and 99th percentile of the weights.
+The scaled Wave 3 weight $w3\nc\pweight\s$ , the Wave 4 weight $w4\nc\pweight\s$ and the Wave 5 weight $w5\nc\pweight\s$ are then also rescaled to the NIDS Wave 5 population minus deaths and emigration.

 Using these top-up inclusive weights and including both groups together provide a broadly representative sample of the outcomes of the NIDS Wave 5 sample members during the respective wave.
-The "Wave 4 weight including the top-up sample" can also be used when using the panel element of the original plus top-up sample for Waves 3 and 4 only, e.g. examining changes in employment status between Wave 3 and Wave 4 for the combined original plus top-up sample.
-This should give similar results as when using the Wave 3 and Wave 4 original sample members only.
+The "Wave k weight including the top-up sample" can also be used when using the panel element of the original plus top-up sample for Waves 3 and k only, e.g. examining changes in employment status between Wave 3 and Wave k for the combined original plus top-up sample.
+This should give similar results as when using the Wave 3 and Wave k original sample members only.